MVC vs. MVVM: Which Architecture is Better for Modern App Development

 Create an object of PostVMProtocol type in PostVM.

-Now in our fetchPosts method call these methods using delegate object, call the error method where decoding fails and didGetPost when decoded successfully.
+Now, in our fetchPosts method, call these methods using a delegate object, call the error method when decoding fails, and didGetPost when decoding is successful.
 Our PostVM will look like this

 import Foundation